Benefits of Headless CMS vs a Traditional CMS

 Traditional CMS vendors have praised those benefits for years and helped to bring on the initial web 2.0 revolution.

-That was a long time ago, and while the tools and methodologies that we use have undergone many stages of evolution and revolutions, the traditional CMS industry has not.
+That was a long time ago, and while the tools and methodologies we use have undergone many stages of evolution and revolutions, the traditional CMS industry has not.

 The time to choose a headless CMS over a traditional CMS couldn't be more clear.
-Let’s explore both options below and the top 10 considerations as to why you should consider going “headless”.
+Let’s explore both options below and the top 10 considerations as to why you should consider going “headless.”

 What is a Headless CMS?

 What truly makes a headless CMS better than a traditional CMS is its content-first approach with full APIs to access and display content in any way desired.
-With this approach, a headless CMS enables you to author your content through the RESTful API and deliver that content ￼wherever you need.
+With this approach, a headless CMS enables you to author your content through the RESTful API and deliver it wherever you need.

 What is a Traditional CMS?

 The back end is also where website design and customization applications are stored.
 The content management back end and database are bound within the same system that delivers and presents content to devices and end-users (front end).
-Basically, your editors are writing and publishing on the back end of the same system your website visitors are viewing.
+Your editors are writing and publishing on the back end of the same system your website visitors are viewing.
 This can be a bit scary!